donald-macritchie/granite_tap/README.md

 ![This is an image of the product count on the product page](static/screenshots/20_product_count.png)

 - The product page displays a product count of how many products come under any specific filter.
-This giove the user an indication of ow many products of that type there are.
+This gives the user an indication of how many products of that type there are.

 #### Product Page Filtering